forumone/gesso/README.md

 following command in the theme folder.

 ```
-node component
+npm run component
 ```

 ### Build Artifacts

-By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/ and /css/) are ignored by Git as these files are built during deployment.
+By default, the compiled Pattern Lab and Sass files (e.g., /pattern-lab/ and /css/*.css) as well as some configuration artifacts (e.g., data.yml and _gesso-theme-config.scss) are ignored by Git as these files are generated when the Gulp tasks run.
 To change this, edit the included .gitignore file.

 ### Sass/Gulp dependencies